Participer au site avec un Tip

 than.

-Given two array_like objects, check that the shape is equal and all
+Given two array_like objects `x` and `y`, check that the shape is equal and

-elements of the first object are strictly smaller than those of the
+all elements of `x` are strictly less than the corresponding elements of

-second object.
-An exception is raised at shape mismatch or incorrectly
+is raised at shape mismatch or values that are not correctly ordered.
+In

 Parameters